My personal experience informs my writing, which tends to be about do-it-yourself projects.

 Ledges will help you utilize the extra vertical space in the cage.

-Making Ledges Is an East, Affordable DIY Project
+Making Ledges Is an Easy, Affordable DIY Project

 You could purchase ledges from your local pet shop, or you could make your own.

 You can make them from a piece of wood and a couple of things from the hardware store.
 Creating ledges is a very easy DIY project that only takes a couple of minutes.

 - 1 hanger bolt